Collect IIS logs with Log Analytics agent in Azure Monitor

-Internet Information Services (IIS) stores user activity in log files that can be collected by Azure Monitor and stored as log data.
+Internet Information Services (IIS) stores user activity in log files that can be collected by the Log Analytics agent and stored in Azure Monitor Logs.

 Configuring IIS logs

 Azure Monitor collects entries from log files created by IIS, so you must configure IIS for logging.